 The Huntington-based muralist sets animals–human and otherwise–in settings that suggest a story that viewers can make their own.
 For this show, he extended his murals into the third dimension by creating and printing fiberglass sculptures.

 About the DeHaan Artist of Distinction Award

 The program, a partnership created in 2017 between the Christel DeHaan Family Foundation and Indy Arts Council, recognizes and celebrates contemporary visual artists in Indiana supports their aspirational projects with grants of up to $10,000.
-2022 application deadlines are August 5 and November 11.
+Final 2022 application deadline is November 11.

 Image: Artur Teixiera Da Silva, Instapermanence (detail), Polaroid photos